 Adoption professional Mardie Caldwell, C.O.A.P., is a nationally recognized authority on open adoption, adoption resources and adopting using the Internet.
-An Adoption Facilitator and Certified Open Adoption Practitioner, Caldwell is the founder of the nationwide adoption organization Lifetime Adoption Center, LLC. established in 1986 and president of Lifetime Adoption Inc., a Florida licensed child placing agency.
+A Certified Open Adoption Practitioner, Caldwell is the founder of the nationwide adoption organization Lifetime Adoption Center, LLC. established in 1986 and president of Lifetime Adoption Inc., a Florida licensed child-placing agency.
 She recently was awarded with Woman-Owned Business of the Year.

 Caldwell has assisted in thousands of successful adoptions and was one of the first adoption professionals on the Internet.
 Caldwell is also a well-known adoption expert as seen on TV and quoted in print publications, as well as the radio talk show host for Let’s Talk Adoption.

 She is the author of multiple books about adoption: AdoptingOnline.com, Adoption: Your Step-by-Step Guide, So I Was Thinking About Adoption, and Called to Adoption.
 She has won numerous publishing awards: the iParenting Media Award, Benjamin Franklin Award, and Publishers Weekly Rising Star Award.
 Her media appearances include The Today Show, The 700 Club, ABC News, Larry King Live, CNN, NBC, and CBS.

 As an adoptive parent who has experienced many of the challenges prospective adoptive parents face, Caldwell knows the joy, the sorrow and the frustration of dealing with infertility and adoption.
 She also understands and wants to share the important steps that must be taken to complete a safe and secure adoption, as she has in her seven award-winning published books.